beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

 The operation done before is called <span style="color:red">**cross-correlation**</span> instead of convolution operation.

 By convention in machine learning, 通常忽略 flipping operation.
-The operation done before btter called cross-correlation, but most of deep learning literature called it convolutional operater(without flip)
+The operation done before better called cross-correlation, but most of deep learning literature called it convolutional operater(without flip)

 <span style="color:red">The convolution before product and summing is to flip filter horizontal and vertically.
 Then use flipped filter to compute element wise product and summation </span>e.g.